-- · they are of particular significance to navigation; - the location is in an area where the level of information flow and lines of communication are poor. - B-611.10 Reports from private individuals must be treated on their merits.
+- Charts which are wholly derived from another nation's charts should not normally be examined, unless there is a requirement based on knowledge of the particular area and of the source charts. - B-611.9 Reports from ships should not normally be accepted solely as the basis for permanent chart updates without corroboration unless: - they originate from recognised survey vessels, research ships or other vessels/masters known to be reliable; - they are reports of shoal depths, preferably accompanied by supporting evidence, eg an unambiguous echo-sounder trace, for areas where it is unlikely that corroboration can be obtained.
+The national or primary charting authority (see B-611.6) for the area should be consulted before NM action is taken; - they are the sole source of information in a remote area; - they are of particular significance to navigation; - the location is in an area where the level of information flow and lines of communication are poor. - B-611.10 Reports from private individuals must be treated on their merits.
 For example, where the individual is a local resident of the area of the report, the information is likely to be useful, but should be forwarded to the primary charting authority for comment and/or confirmation. - B-611.11 Publications such as port guides, that are not produced by hydrographic offices, may contain useful, and occasionally significant, information.
 Experience will inform decisions on whether such material should be examined, and may depend on the level of information available from official sources. - B-611.12 Notifications of works.
 Confirmation of completion should normally be obtained before permanent action is taken on features such as cable-laying, planning consents and harbour works, as the finished works may not be exactly as planned.
 Such features may be covered in the interim by (P) NM action, and/or the use of legends such as 'Under construction', 'Being reclaimed' or 'Works in progress', with an associated date (see B-329).
-Confirmation is not normally required for lights and buoys administered by a national lights authority (unless announced some months in advance) or for superimposed limits (e.g. anchorages; fairways; fish farm licence areas) designated by a competent regulatory authority. - B-611.13 The World Wide Web contains both official and unofficial data and is a very valuable source of information.
+Confirmation is not normally required for lights and buoys administered by a national lights authority (unless announced some months in advance) or for superimposed limits (eg anchorages; fairways; fish farm licence areas) designated by a competent regulatory authority. - B-611.13 The World Wide Web contains both official and unofficial data and is a very valuable source of information.
 A careful assessment of its reliability must be made if it is to be used in nautical charts.